-Students of this class stated that taking this CT class has helped them realize the role of computation in their major.

-“Taking this course I now realize how much the modeling that we do in python is being used by people in my major and is seen as a valuable skill to employers …I did not know (before taking this course) how thorough and how much it would tie into my major until I took the class…”(Student 3)
+Students of this class stated that taking this CT class has helped them realize the role of computation in their major: “Taking this course I now realize how much the modeling that we do in python is being used by people in my major and is seen as a valuable skill to employers …I did not know how thorough and how much it would tie into my major until I took the class…”(Student 3)

-2.7 Other Related work
+2.6 Other Related Work

 We share with the Media Computation approach [19] the idea of providing a unifying, open-ended resource (images and sound are used in Media Computation vs. big data in our course).
 However, we believe that big data is seen by students as “useful”---which is more engaging---while media computation is seen as only “interesting” [20].
 We share a common goal with courses that use real-world data for motivational purposes.
 Examples include using on-line data [21] and assignments that produce useful tools [22, 23].
-We also share a concern for using resources that relate social impacts.
-Among this work is [9] that uses a values-oriented approach to exploring the social implications in various computational modeling assignment and [24] that uses sustainability issues to frame problems used in a data structures and algorithms class.
-We differ from these approach in the resource (big data in our case) to which the social concern is connected.
+We also use resources that relate to social impacts.
+Other work uses a values-oriented approach [9] to exploring the social implications in various computational modeling assignments, and [24] uses sustainability issues to frame problems used in a data structures and algorithms class.
+We differ from these in the resource (big data in our case) to which the social concern is connected.
 We share the most with the work of [1] that also uses big data in such areas as life sciences, political science, and social media.
 Like us, they have also explored allowing students to choose the data for a major project.
 In two of our courses we also have a shared view with courses that used block-based programming (Snap!, Scratch, or App Inventor).

 We propose to extend prior work in a number of ways.
-Our proposed work integrates and extends these concerns for engagement, realism, social impact, and big data.
-The integration is achieved by extending the "raw" big data streams with elements connected to a model of social impacts.
-The extension involves the development of interactive visualizations, static analysis for immediacy of feedback, the access to big data through two different block-based programming languages, and other supporting technology.
-We also extend the application of this approach outside of mainstream Computer Science education to the general university student population via a Computational Thinking course.
+We will integrate and extend these concerns for engagement, realism, social impact, and big data.
+Integration is achieved by extending the "raw" big data streams with elements connected to a model of social impacts.
+Extensions include developing interactive visualizations, static analysis for immediacy of feedback, access to big data through two different block-based programming languages, and other supporting technology.
+We also go outside of mainstream Computer Science education to the general university student population via the Introduction to Computational Thinking course.
 Finally, our assessment data will add to the body of knowledge on impacts and limits of the big data approach.
-We add to a block-based programming approach the connection to realistic big data sources and the ability to embed the programming in a “book” form to better integrate learning materials (see Section 4).
+We add to a block-based programming approach the connection to realistic big data sources and the ability to embed programming exercises within a “book” format to better integrate learning materials (see Section 4).

 Proposed Work

-3.1 Enhanced Architecture for Realistic Data
+3.1 CORGIS for Realistic Data

-Data Science is a non-trivial context for introductory learners, due to the difficulty in finding, preparing, and delivering data to students in a pedagogically suitable form.
-Integrating it into a learning experience has already shown to be a tricky experience.
-The previous work of the PIs has led to the CORGIS project, a collection of highly scaffolded libraries for a wide array of different realistic data sources.
-In this subsection, we outline three challenges related to this approach of scaffolded datasets, and the planned technology to overcome them:

-CORGIS Architecture: An evolution of the existing library architecture that handles new use cases and technical issues.
+It is difficult to find, prepare, and deliver realistic data to introductory learners in a pedagogically suitable form.
+To address these difficulties the PIs developed CORGIS, a collection of highly scaffolded library of over 35 realistic data sources.
+However, there is a burden on the developer to create these datasets, requiring technical, pedagogical, and domain proficiency.
+Once a dataset is developed, it must be maintained.
+Web-based libraries need to stay current with their API, local libraries need to stay compliant with new hardware, and every library must be amenable to bug fixes and refinements.
+Finally, these datasets must be usable by students no matter what kind of hardware they have and whatever permissions they have on the machine.
+We propose to overcome these limitations by four major extensions:

+CORGIS Builder to enable developers to prepare data sources efficiently,